volotat/ConGAN/README.md

 [animals_table.png](animals_table.png) [[original set](animals.png)]

 #### P.S.
-If you have any questions or ideas about how this model could be improved or applied, feel free to contact me via email.
+If you have any questions or ideas about how this model could be improved or applied somewhere, feel free to contact me via email.